morgan-bradford/Active-Directory-Lab/README.md

 <img src="https://imgur.com/rijNnzL.png" height="75%" width="75%" alt="Active Directory Steps"/>
 <br />
 <br />
-Click "OK" and close the window  <br/>
+Click "OK" and close the window.  <br/>
 </p>
 Select the Server Manager Application.
 If you closed this application, just click the maginfy glass at the bottom right of the screen.
 Type Server Manager and the blue server with a gray tool box should appear. <br/>
 Double click Add roles and features to add Active Directory Domain Services.